asampalis/DSA/README.md

 # DSA Project - String Search II
 ### Implementing the Knuth-Morris-Pratt & Boyer Moore Algorithms
 ## Project Description:
+To be able to showcase the abilities and efficiency of both the Knuth-Morris-Pratt & Boyer-Moore algorithms, we chose to create an auto grader that compares two files, one answer key and one test document and search for matches throughout the two.
+It also outputs
 ## Project Structure:
 ## Compilation Instructions:
 ### KMP: